utensil/blog/content/posts/transformer/index.md

 The output, "a representation of the sequence", takes the same form as "a sequence of tokens", and the $n^{th}$ "token" is a $D$-dimensional vector representing the sequence at the location of token $n$.

-Various tasks can be achieved by designing an appropriate representation, e.g. auto-regressive prediction of the next $(n+1)^{th}$ token, global classification of the entire sequence (by pooling across the whole representation), sequence-to-sequence or image-to-image prediction problems, etc.
+Various tasks can be achieved by designing an appropriate training objectives to make use of the representation, e.g. auto-regressive prediction of the next $(n+1)^{th}$ token, global classification of the entire sequence (by pooling across the whole representation), sequence-to-sequence or image-to-image prediction problems, etc.

 The input/output of a transformer is a powerful and versatile abstraction so that it can be used for mixing data of different modalities (images, texts etc.) and mixed tasks of different types.